2021147588/boheommian_rhapsody/README.md

 - ![Uploading image.png…]()
-- if you want to run lightrag in your computer follow the below slide or lightrag github instruction -lightrag github : https://github.com/HKUDS/LightRAG
+- if you want to run lightrag in your computer follow the below slide or lightrag github instruction -lightrag github : https://github.com/HKUDS/LightRAG For more information about LightRAG Server, please refer to LightRAG Server.(https://github.com/HKUDS/LightRAG/blob/main/lightrag/api/README.md)
-- Install LightRAG Core
-Install from source (Recommend) cd LightRAG pip install -e .
-Install from PyPI
-pip install lightrag-hku
-Install LightRAG Server
-The LightRAG Server is designed to provide Web UI and API support.
-The Web UI facilitates document indexing, knowledge graph exploration, and a simple RAG query interface.
-LightRAG Server also provide an Ollama compatible interfaces, aiming to emulate LightRAG as an Ollama chat model.
-This allows AI chat bot, such as Open WebUI, to access LightRAG easily.

-Install from PyPI
-pip install "lightrag-hku[api]"
-Installation from Source
-# create a Python virtual enviroment if neccesary
-# Install in editable mode with API support
-pip install -e ".[api]"
-For more information about LightRAG Server, please refer to LightRAG Server.(https://github.com/HKUDS/LightRAG/blob/main/lightrag/api/README.md)